 Even if you create the most compelling lead capture form around, it’s all for naught if you place it at the bottom of your homepage after a ton of text.
-It’s also counterproductive if you use a pop-up form on an audience that often uses ad blockers.
-It may be best to place the form at the side of a webpage or host it as a separate page.
+It’s also counterproductive if you use a pop-up form for an audience that often uses ad blockers.
+It may be best to place the form on the side of a webpage or to host it as a separate page.

-To end this discussion of lead capture forms, let’s look at two especially powerful lead capture forms.
+To end this discussion of lead capture forms, let’s look at a few especially powerful lead capture forms.

-On health brand Nugenix’s homepage appears a lead capture form that uses an eye-catching headline and an informative but brief CTA to state the company’s free sample offer and explain the brand’s value.
-Clicking the button leads to a second page, making this a multi-step form.
-The second page includes cybersecurity and trust logos alongside the ultimate call to action: entering information in exchange for a free sample.
+On health brand Nugenix’s homepage, there’s a lead capture form that uses an eye-catching headline and an informative-but-brief CTA to state the company’s free sample offer and explain the brand’s value.
+Clicking the button leads to a second page, making this a multistep form.
+The second page includes customer testimonials alongside the ultimate call to action: entering information in exchange for a free sample.

-CRM software provider Salesforce includes a free trial button at the top right of its homepage.
+Customer relationship management software provider Salesforce includes a free-trial button on the top right of the company’s homepage.
 This button directs visitors to a lead capture form that clearly states the incentive — a free trial — while briefly stating Salesforce’s value and telling readers exactly how to get their trial.
-Images and cybersecurity logos are also included, as is a small but important touch – the exact number of fields the reader will enter.
-Take a cue from Salesforce: Make your lead capture form not just easy to understand, but easy to use.
+Images and cybersecurity logos are also included, as is a small but important touch: the exact number of fields the reader will enter.
+Take a cue from Salesforce: Make your lead capture form not just easy to understand but also easy to use.

-Key takeaway: Nugenix and Salesforce provide good examples of lead capture forms because they are clear, informative and compelling.
+Nugenix, Salesforce and OptinMonster provide good examples of lead capture forms because they are clear, informative and compelling.